foo-dogsquared/freebies-hunt-api/src/list.md

 - [Wes Bos YouTube Channel](https://www.youtube.com/channel/UCoebwHSTvwalADTJhps0emA)

 ## Operating Systems
+### Includes free operating systems of different platforms to be able to run different programs on your machine.
+(I mean you wouldn't see this site if it wasn't for those, right?) | operating-systems | #91c5c1
 - [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) | **(I guess it is free now, also recommended)**
 - [Arch Linux](http://archlinux.org/) | **(Not recommended for beginners)**
 - [Fedora](https://fedoraproject.org/) | Kind of similar to Ubuntu.